Posts

 Functional Upgrades for Metal Candle Tins

 The extreme environmental conditions in the Middle East require metal candle tins to go far beyond basic functionality.
 Daytime temperatures that regularly exceed 45°C can cause standard candle formulas to sag or sweat, while nighttime humidity peaks of 90% in coastal areas can accelerate the degradation of fragrance.
 Sand and dust particles present additional challenges that can stain the candle’s surface.
-Tsing’s solution addresses these issues through a number of innovations: Engineers adjust the design by selecting high-quality tinplate that resists warping and corrosion, ensuring the tin retains its structural integrity over time.
-The addition of a protective coating can further improve durability, protecting the tin from oxidation and damage while maintaining its visual appeal.
+Tsing engineers fine-tune the design by selecting high-quality tinplate that resists warping and corrosion, ensuring it maintains its structural integrity over time.
+A protective coating is added to further enhance the tinplate’s durability, preventing oxidation and damage while maintaining its aesthetic appeal.

 Size and portability of metal candle tins

 The mobility needs of Middle Eastern consumers require careful consideration and design in terms of the size and ergonomics of metal candle tins.
 Our observational research identified three main usage scenarios: as a personal accessory in a handbag (popular with young urban women), as a hospitality item in luxury hotels (requiring standardized sizes), and as a movable decoration for parliamentary gatherings (requiring stackability).
-Tsing’s design includes a graduated size system with 70ml, 120ml, and 200ml options that maintain proportional beauty when grouped.
-In this regard, manufacturers use a non-slip silicone base to maintain stability on common polished marble surfaces and design a recessed lid to prevent wear and tear when carried in a purse.
+Tsing’s design offers progressive sizes of 70ml, 120ml, and 200ml, maintaining a sense of proportion even when combined.
+This is achieved by using a non-slip silicone base to keep it stable on common polished marble surfaces, and a recessed lid to prevent wear when carried in a handbag.

 For the hospitality industry, we created a proprietary hinge mechanism that eliminates the metallic clanking sound when closing—a subtle but important improvement for a five-star environment.
 Perhaps most innovatively, our Designer Collection features a removable base plate that converts into a candle holder, meeting the region’s preference for elevated decorative items.